-However, with multiple screens, comes the problem of using your media devices – as in, a streaming device, a gaming console, a DVD player, etc’ – with those multiple tellies.
+However, with multiple screens comes the problem of using your media devices – such as streaming devices, gaming consoles, DVD players, etc. – with those multiple tellies.
 Without buying multiple devices, that is…

 The splitter then “duplicates” the signal coming from your media device – and sends it to your two outputs.
 So you can watch the same stream on two TVs, a TV and a projector, and every other example you can think of.

 This is also important when you have a subscription to a streaming service that limits the number of simultaneous streams you can watch.
-If you have the Standard Netflix membership, for example, you can only watch up to two streams at once.
+For example, if you have the Standard Netflix membership, you can only watch up to two streams at once.

 But when you split the signal to two televisions in two different rooms – you’re still using just one Netflix “stream”.
-(Just remember that the streams are going to be identical, so both TVs will show the exact same content coming from the same media device).
+(Just remember that the streams will be identical, so both TVs will show the same content coming from the same media device).